oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 ## Introduction

 In this lab, you will learn how to enhance an Oracle APEX application by creating an Event Chat Assistant.
 Using the Show AI Assistant trigger action, you will build a chatbot that can respond to user queries about event details.
-You will first configure the chatbot without a augmented system prompt tool to see how it works with generic responses, and then enhance it by creating an AI Agent and a tool so the chatbot fetches information directly from your event data.
+You will first configure the chatbot without an augmented system prompt tool to see how it works with generic responses, and then enhance it by creating an AI Agent and a tool so that the chatbot fetches information directly from your event data.
 This approach demonstrates how to combine low-code development with AI-driven capabilities to deliver smarter, data-aware user experiences.

 Estimated Time: 5 minutes